ibnmalik/ibnmalik/README.md

-# Ibnmalk Arabic Natural language toolkit
+# Ibnmalik Arabic Natural Language Processing toolkit

-Ibnmalk is a Pythonic library offers Arabic NLP functionalities such as (tokenizers, POS taggers, stopwords filter, stemmers/lemmatizers, etc. ).
+Ibnmalik is a Pythonic library offers Arabic NLP functionalities such as (tokenizers, POS taggers, stopwords filter, stemmers/lemmatizers, etc. ).

 ## Installing

-        $ pip install ibnmalk
+        $ pip install ibnmalik

 ## Documentation

-For more details see [Ibnmalk docs](http://www.ibnmalk.araby360.org/docs).
+For more details see [Ibnmalik docs](/).

 ## How to contribute

-Do you want to contribute with Ibnmalk development?
+Do you want to contribute with Ibnmalik development?
 Great!
-Please read more details at [CONTRIBUTING](https://github.com/araby360/ibnmalk/blob/develop/CONTRIBUTING.md).
+Please read more details at [CONTRIBUTING](https://github.com/ibnmalik/ibnmalik/blob/develop/CONTRIBUTING.md).

 ## Acknowledgments